Bertini theorems revisited: Introduction

 \subsubsection{Bertini for reducedness and integrality}

 The Bertini theorems for geometrically reduced and geometrically integral schemes are known over infinite fields (e.g., see \cite[Theorem~1]{KA} and \cite[Th{\'e}or{\'e}me~6.3]{Jou}).
 A version of Bertini theorem for the geometric integrality for a family of projective schemes over arbitrary fields is due to Benoist \cite{Ben}.
 However, such results are not available today if the given variety is only reduced (or integral), especially if we ask our hypersurfaces to contain a prescribed closed subscheme.
 Our results resolve these problems.
+See Theorems~\ref{thm:Bertini-reg-0}, ~\ref{thm:B-smooth-inf}, ~\ref{thm:B-int-fin} and \corref{cor:B-reduced-fin}.